 HĀNA BEACH PARK is a favorite with local families.

-HANAKAŌ‘Ō BEACH PARK (or CANOE BEACH ), located at the south end of Kā‘anapali Beach, is a launching site for many of the island’s outrigger canoe teams, and swimmers, snorkelers and picnickers make heavy use of this beach.
+HANAKAŌ‘Ō BEACH PARK (or CANOE BEACH ), located at the south end of Kā‘anapali Beach, is a launching site for many of Maui’s outrigger canoe teams, and swimmers and picnickers make heavy use of this beach.

 HO‘OKIPA BEACH PARK on Hāna Highway, 2 miles past Pā‘ia, is known as a world-class windsurfi ng destination, though its rocky beach and strong ocean currents make it better for board sailing and sunbathing than swimming.